kealanheena/battle/README.md

 I want to make an attack that has a chance of sending my Opponent to Sleep (Opponent definitely misses next turn)

 As a Player,
+So I can better enjoy a game of Battle,
+I want one of my abilities to heal me for a random amount of health.

+As a Player,
 So I can enjoy my game of Battle,
 I want a sexy user interface
 ```